Teddy448/smma-website-d0830/content/pages/home.md

     media_position: bottom
     padding_top: medium
     align: center
-    subtitle: >+
+    subtitle: >
-      We invite you to speak with us on a free 15-minute discovery call.
-We'll learn more about your goals and identify which areas would move the needle the most to grow your business.This is a 30-minute discovery call to see if you're a good fit to work with our agency.
+      This is a 30-minute discovery call to see if you're a good fit to work with our agency.

-      Please answer the questions and show up on time.

 layout: advanced
 seo:
   robots: []